This is information for childcare providers.

 Brighton & Hove City Council funds EYFE for 3 and 4 year olds in accordance with the Early Years National Funding Formula.

 Funding is paid to providers termly, in two instalments.
 The first instalment is based on the total estimated EYFE hours for that term.
-The estimate for EYFE for 3 and 4 year olds, is based on actual EYFE hours at the provider in the same term the previous year; the estimate for EYFE for 2 year olds is based on information providers give to BHCC the previous term about eligible children attending or starting with them.
+Estimates are based on information providers give to BHCC the previous term about eligible children attending or starting with them.
 The payment is 75% of the total estimated EYFE hours and is made at the beginning of each term.
 The second instalment is based on actual EYFE hours provided to BHCC in the termly headcount.
 This balancing payment is made after half term, enabling any adjustments to be made, for example if actual hours differ from the estimate.
-The EYFE headcount and payment timetable gives provisional dates for the financial year 2021 to 2022.
+The EYFE headcount and payment timetable gives provisional dates for the financial year 2022 to 2023.

 When a child starts their EYFE at a setting, providers must ask their parent/carer to complete a parental EYFE declaration form, this form gives providers the information they need to submit accurate headcount and census information, if there is a change to a child's EYFE e.g. changing sessions, increasing hours, the provider should use the Parental Change of Attendance Form.
 All signed EYFE paperwork should be kept securely by the provider for audit purposes.